 Semi-custom cabinets are offered in many sizes, mainly in 3” increments.
 If you have a spot to fill that is 29.625” wide, we would use a 27” cabinet and fill the rest with a filler piece trimmed on site.
 Semi-custom cabinets offer a tremendous value for a tremendous cabinet that will far outlast the builders or stock cabinets.
 And if you stay within the thousands of choices available, these can be very attractive economically as well.
 And since these are made to order – should a replacement door or other item be needed, we can get it in days.

 When you see the advertisements for a complete kitchen remodel for $8500, they are using Stock Cabinets.
 These are cabinets that people think of when they think of “Pre-Made” cabinets.
-Usually very inexpensive, often made in China, these cabinets are sitting on a shelf right now waiting to be sold and installed in a home.
+Usually very inexpensive, made in China, these cabinets are sitting on a shelf right now waiting to be sold and installed in a home.
 Thin wood, very simple designs, these cabinets are offered in very few choices, thereby bringing the cost way down.
 A kitchen designed with these will be very limited in creativity as there simply are not that many choices of cabinets available.
-While our Semi-Custom line has thousands of sizes we can select from, most Stock cabinets have fewer than 30 to 40 boxes available.
+While our Semi-Custom line has thousands of sizes we can select from, most Stock cabinets have fewer than 30 to 40 box sizes available.

 Stock cabinets often have wasted space and don’t make good use of the space that is available.
 Not to mention the finish, construction, and wood limitations.